• Skip to primary navigation

 Sausage Gravy Breakfast Casserole

-Sausage gravy breakfast casserole is layers of diced potatoes, fluffy beaten eggs, rich country sausage gravy, and layers of cheese baked until piping hot and bubbly.
+Sausage Gravy Casserole is layers of diced potatoes, fluffy beaten eggs, rich country sausage gravy, and layers of cheese baked until piping hot and bubbly.
 It can even be made in advance and frozen!

 Sausage Gravy Breakfast Casserole is also dubbed 'Hangover Casserole', but you don't need a hangover to enjoy it.
 Nor does it need to be breakfast time.